data-science-on-aws/data-science-on-aws/README.md

 may have crashed in this repository earlier: remove the file manually to continue.
 ```
-_Note:  This is not a fatal error ^^ above ^^.
-Just re-run the command again until it works._
+_Note:  Just re-run the command again until it works._

 ## 6. Start the Book Examples!

-Navigate to `workshop/` in SageMaker Studio and start the book examples!!
+Navigate to `data-science-on-aws/` in SageMaker Studio and start the book examples!!

-_You may need to refresh your browser if you don't see the new `workshop/` directory._
+_You may need to refresh your browser if you don't see the new `data-science-on-aws/` directory._

 ![Start Workshop](img/studio_start_workshop.png)